 Infact a barge cruise is ideal for multi-generational holidays because everyone can be as active or inactive as they like!
 We welcome children aboard (as part of a charter group) and can offer a range of excursions that will appeal to younger members of the group such as riding Segways through the vineyards, an adventure park with ziplines and high rope courses through the trees and a chocolate making workshop.
 And with the towpath alongside the canal and the ability to hop on and off the barge at the frequent locks there’s plenty of opportunity for kids to burn off some energy!

-Whilst Serenity was designed for canal cruising (being the exact maximum dimensions to fit in a lock), she is equally at home on the river – in fact in 2008 she even crossed the English Channel to London and back!
+Whilst Serenity was designed for canal cruising (being the exact maximum dimensions to fit in a lock), she is equally at home on the river.
 Our champagne route includes cruising on both the Marne river and the man-made canal, meaning you get to experience a wider range of landscapes.